The Hodge-FVH Correspondence: The topological tau-function of the FVH

-We note that the non-trivial tau-function~$\tau_{\mathrm{top}}$ in the above theorem is {\it uniquely} determined by \eqref{stringtype}--\eqref{dilaton} up to multiplying by a constant factor that is irrelevant for the current study.
-We call this tau-function the {\it topological tau-function} for the FVH.
+We note that the non-trivial tau-function~$\tau_{\mathrm{top}}$ in the above theorem is {\it uniquely} determined by \eqref{stringtype}--\eqref{dilaton} up to a constant factor that is irrelevant for the current study.
+Thus the identity~\eqref{tech3} for $g=1$ should be understood as under the suitable choice of the constant factor.
+In other words, we use the $g=1$ identity of~\eqref{tech3} to determine the constant for~$\tau_{\mathrm{top}}$.
+We call this~$\tau_{\mathrm{top}}$ the {\it topological tau-function} of the FVH.
+Our construction of~$\tau_{\rm top}$ will consist of five steps: